noahdixon/toystore/docs/DesignDoc.md

 Java's
-System.nanoTime method is used to capture the time in nanoseconds immediately before and after client requests are made to the frontend server.
+System.nanoTime method is used to capture the time in nanoseconds immediately before and after client requests are made to the Gateway server.
 The time for all requests is averaged and optionally printed to the standard output in milliseconds at the end of each client run.
 The run_latencies.sh file is used to run multiple concurrent client processes.
 The file accepts command line arguments for which part to run, the server host name, server port number, number of requests per client